companieshouse/release-note-generator/README.md

 # release-note-generator

 ## Introduction
-This is a tool that generates a release note web page based from the history of a release branch
+This is a tool that generates a release note web page based from the history of a release branch using Golang, Git and GitHub API

 ## Prerequisites
 To use this tool you will need to: